GarrettArm/improvising_crane/README.md

 docker-compose logs -f
 ```

-   wait until the db container reports "ready for connections".
+   wait until the db container logs say "ready for connections".
 Exit log screen with `Ctrl-C`.
    check that the database loaded by looking at the site in a browser.
 It will error out until the database finishes loading.

 See the app at localhost:5150
+See the phpmyadmin at localhost:5151

 ## stopping the dev box

 ```
 ctrl-C
--or-
+-and/or-
 docker-compose stop
 ```